 What Does a Telemetry Nurse Need to Know?

 It’s essential to understand the pros and cons of being a nurse in any healthcare specialty.
 Some important factors to note before embarking on a journey in telemetry nursing are:

-- Technology is key – The primary duty of a telemetry nurse is handling the tools and technology used to monitor patients.
+- Technology is key – The primary duty of a telemetry registered nurse is handling the tools and technology used to monitor patients.
 This means telemetry nurses should expect to learn how to use the following machinery:

 - Blood pressure monitor